Rasmuskilp/kubernetes_app/README.md

 "A Pod always runs on a Node.
 A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the Master."
 ## Deployments
 "Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
 To do so, you create a Kubernetes Deployment configuration. "
-[18:17] Rasmus Kilp
-    $ minikube start --vm-driver=hyperv --kubernetes-version 1.14.8
-​[18:17] Rasmus Kilp
-    to run minikube
-​[18:17] Rasmus Kilp
-    (my kubernetes version for docker was 1.14.8) ​[18:17] Rasmus Kilp
-    then you can to minikube dashboard
-​[18:18] Rasmus Kilp
-    $ kubectl run rasmus-upn --image=docker
-​[18:18] Rasmus Kilp
-    to run the image
-​[18:18] Rasmus Kilp
-    (my image was named rasmus-upn)
-​[18:19] Rasmus Kilp
-    also, to note, as containers automatically exit when bash script is run, kubernetes will say the status of the thing is crash or what not
-​[18:19] Rasmus Kilp
-    if you do : $ kubectl get pods
-​[18:19] Rasmus Kilp
-    $ kubectl expose deployment rasmus-upn
-    [18:19] Rasmus Kilp
-        and kubectl get svc
-    ​[18:19] Rasmus Kilp
-        to show ip (though it is local anyway) ​[18:20] Rasmus Kilp
-        $ kubectl expose deployment rasmus-upn --port=8080

 # These are instructions on how to run an app deployment with kubernetes